dusktrades/ftx-cli/README.md

 It is possible to hit the [rate limits set out by FTX](https://help.ftx.com/hc/en-us/articles/360052595091-Ratelimits-on-FTX) if you attempt to execute large amounts of commands in a short period of time.
 Slow down!

-### Why did I receive _'Size too large'_ error?

-The FTX API seems to accept sizes with precision up to 8 decimal places, which you can utilise if you set size explicitly.

-However, we have encountered strange behaviour when creating lending offers close to your lendable size (such as when auto-compounding), therefore we truncate lendable size to 6 decimal places before communicating with FTX.
-This makes the errors less common, but it remains possible to receive them while we look for a more robust solution.
-As a workaround, you can try the command again or wait for the next repeat scheduled run.

 ### What's the screenshot setup?

 We use a custom theme on [Carbon](https://carbon.now.sh/) to replicate our favourite terminal: [Hyper](https://hyper.is/) with [Fira Code](https://github.com/tonsky/FiraCode) (font ligatures enabled).